 These tablets also tap into Alexa's skills.
 You'll be able to control your home and ask questions of Alexa through your tablet and get the answers served up as cards, or via voice.
 The software experience across the Fire 7 and the Fire HD 8 models is the same, where you'll have to press and hold the home button to trigger Alexa.

 For the Fire HD 10, you get handsfree Alexa, meaning you can just speak to the tablet and Alexa will respond.
 This means you can use it in the kitchen for example, without having to use your hands.

 Amazon Fire price: Which is the best model?

 The Amazon Fire 7 steals the headlines with a price of just £49.99 for the 8GB version.
 That makes it one of the most affordable tablets you'll find and it's a perfect tablet for those who might break it, like kids - although do also consider the Fire Kids Edition too.

 The Amazon Fire HD 8 will cost you just £79.99 for a 16GB model so is stunningly good value for money, giving you more space and a better display than the Fire 7, but still at a really attractive price.
 It sits in an appealing position, offering portability, excellent battery life as well great sound.

 The Fire HD 10 is £149.99 for 32GB, and following its recent refresh, offers a lot for the money.
 You get more power, much more space to play with a sharper display, as well as battery life that will see you through most long flights.
-Add to that the Dolby sound and it's one of the most appealing media tablets you'll find without breaking the bank.
+Add to that great stereo sound and it's one of the most appealing media tablets you'll find without breaking the bank.